 What We Do

-ECCO helps more than 4,500 families a year with a range of services including food, clothing, emergency financial assistance, special holiday initiatives, comprehensive medical and dental care, medications, counseling, educational opportunities including computer skills training, financial literacy workshops, job preparedness, an asset-development program, and ongoing case management.
+ECCO helps individuals and families with a range of services including food, clothing, emergency financial assistance, special holiday initiatives, comprehensive medical and dental care, medications, counseling, educational opportunities including computer skills training, financial literacy workshops, job preparedness, an asset-development program, and ongoing case management.
 These services are all enhanced through personal interaction with staff who provide individualized support for each client while emphasizing accountability and achievement.

 Who We Serve